-MSCA President CJ O’Donnell has submitted written testimony to the Joint Committee on Public Service in support of House Bill 2808, An Act relative to providing a COVID-19 retirement credit to essential public-sector workers.
+MSCA President CJ O’Donnell has submitted written testimony to the Joint Committee on Public Service in support of House Bill 2808 and Senate Bill 1669, An Act relative to providing a COVID-19 retirement credit to essential public-sector workers.
 See President O’Donnell’s written testimony here.

 The bill would grant to essential workers who continued to report to a worksite outside of their personal residence during the COVID-19 emergency up to three years of age, creditable service, or a combination thereof.
 This is not an early retirement bill.
 The extra years would be available to you for the rest of your career.